Compare

 What you get moving off Perforce

-Perforce requires you to run (or pay someone to run) a Helix Core server, configure depots, manage backups, and handle upgrades.
-USourceControl is a fully managed cloud service — you sign up and start committing.
+Perforce requires you to run (or pay someone to run) a Helix Core server, configure depots, manage backups, lock down access, and handle upgrades.
+With USourceControl, there's nothing to run.
+Once you're set up, you start committing, and the infrastructure, access control, and backups are our job.

 Predictable per-user pricing

 Perforce pricing scales with seats, edge servers, proxy licenses, and Helix Swarm add-ons.
-USourceControl is flat per-user, includes storage and bandwidth, and has a free tier for solo developers.
+USourceControl is flat per-user, includes storage and bandwidth, and starts at $12/mo for solo developers.

 Designed for whole-team use